-Lewis University’s Master of Arts in Organizational Leadership program has been named among the Top 20 Online Master’s Programs in Nonprofit Management by online business education and career guide Top Management Degrees!
+Lewis University’s Master of Arts in Organizational Leadership (MAOL) program was named among the Top 20 Online Master’s Programs in Nonprofit Management by online business education and career guide Top Management Degrees!

-Lewis University is recognized as a research and educational leader in field of organizational leadership.
-In this program, you will learn from respected faculty with decades of experience within both academics and the workplace - and alongside peers who come from a wide variety of organizational cultures and disciplines.
-This challenging curriculum covers the great books of our field, foundational leadership theories and organizational intervention practices, helping you develop a foundation in:
+Lewis University is recognized as a research and educational leader in the field of organizational leadership.
+In this program, you will learn from respected faculty with decades of experience within both academics and the workplace, along with peers who come from a wide variety of organizational cultures and disciplines

 - Setting direction through vision and strategy